sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ### Groovy Rules

 Groovy rules are intended for more advanced processing and automation (see an example in figure 8, right).
+For more information see [Wiki on Groovy](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor).

 ### Global versus Realm Rules